onecommons/unfurl/docs/jobs.rst

 When a workflow is applied to an instance it will be skipped if it already has the desired status (either "OK" or "Absent").
-If its status is ``Unknown``, `check` will be run first.
+If its status is ``Unknown``, :ref:`check` will be run first.
 Otherwise the workflow will be applied by executing one or more :ref:`operations<operation>` on a target instance.

 If it succeeds, the target instance status will be set to either ``OK`` or ``Absent`` for `deploy` and `undeploy`, respectively.